Nuspli/ansj/README.md

 ## DISCLAIMER

-Do not trust my code.
+Do not trust my code, it's probably not secure.
 Do not use this unless you've extensively reviewed the code and understand what it does.
 This is a personal project and I am not responsible for any damage caused by it.
 (In fact, while developing this, I accidentally deleted half of my file system).
 I am neither a security expert, nor an experienced C programmer.
 This is a learning project to better understand modern sandboxing techniques.

 ## About

-Lightweight network service jailer.
+Lightweight? network service jailer.
 Intended for hosting MULTIPLE pwn ctf challenges on a single port.
 For more information including the required setup and config format, see [setup](#setup) section.